Qinetiq: Organisation

-The QinetiQ Group comprises QinetiQ EMEA (Europe, Middle East and Australasia) and QinetiQ North America.
+The QinetiQ Group comprises QinetiQ EMEA (Europe, Middle East and Africa) and QinetiQ North America.
 QinetiQ North America, which was set up after the takeover of Foster-Miller, is a wholly owned subsidiary of QinetiQ, but remains independent and separated from the QinetiQ group by a proxy agreement with the US to comply with US laws that prevent sensitive technology coming under the control of a foreign venture that takes over a US company.
 The major UK sites are at Farnborough, Hampshire (the historical Royal Aircraft Establishment) and Malvern, Worcestershire (the historical RSRE/RRE/TRE).

 Workforce

 QinetiQ is one of the ten largest UK employers of science and engineering graduates, recruiting around 150 per year.
 Between 2002 and 2006, it has appeared in the Times Top 100 Graduate Employers list.

 During 2005, QinetiQ was accused by union officials of its employees exhibiting higher than average levels of stress-related depression, a finding that was strongly denied by the company.

 On 25 March 2021, a worker was seriously injured at a QinetiQ-run Ministry of Defence facility in Pendine, Carmarthen.